A universal crossover in quantum circuits governed by a proximate classical error correction transition: Random classical circuits

-While the illustration here considered only one bit of information initially encoded at site $i$, it is straight forward to generalize to translationally invariant initial states with a finite density of encoded information.
-In fact, the dynamics of the purity of the probability distribution, averaged over random instances of classical circuits, can be mapped exactly to a stochastic model in the DP class (see supplementary material S1).
-Note however, that average of the purity implies an annealed average of the related entropy.
+While this illustration considers only one bit of information initially encoded at site $i$, it is straight forward to generalize to translationally invariant initial states with a finite density of encoded information.
+In fact, the dynamics of the purity of the probability distribution, averaged over random instances of classical circuits, can be mapped exactly to a stochastic diffusion-reaction model in the DP class.
+Using this model, it can be established that the information encoding/non-encoding phase transition, defined as follows, belongs to the directed-percolation universality class.
+More specifically, we consider $N$ bits initially in a uniform probability distribution, $p(x) = 1/2^N$ with $x\in \{0,1\}^{\otimes N}$, undergoing random classical circuits in the presence of erasure errors.
+In order to identify a phase transition we evaluate the dynamics of the collision probability $Q\equiv \sum_x p^2(x)$ of bitstring distributions at the output, averaged over the choice of random classical gates in the presence of erasure errors occurring at predetermined locations.
+Generalizing our analysis to a random location of erasure errors should be straight-forward.
+We ask if the average of $Q$ quickly approaches $1$, where all information in the circuit is lost, or it remains exponentially small in $\sim N$ for a long time, where $\sim -\log_2(Q)$ bits of information remain protected in the circuit.
+The average $Q$ is directly related to the annealed averaged Renyi-2 entropy

+Our main result will be that the dynamics of $\overline Q$ as a function of circuit depth is governed by a diffusion-reaction model whose phase transition belongs to the directed percolation universality class.

+Our strategy is the following.
+First, we consider the tensor-network representation of random classical circuit evolution.
+Tensors in this section are associated with probability distributions rather than quantum wavefunctions.
+In this representation, we encode $p(x)$ using a network of tensors with total $N$ open legs of dimension 2 (running over $0$ and $1$).
+The open legs enumerate over $2^N$ bitstrings $\{x\}$, and the contraction of the network against a given assignment $x$ for the open legs evaluates $p(x)$.
+At initial time (zero circuit depth), the uniform probability distribution is factorizable, hence can be represented by $N$ separate tensors.
+A classical gate operation $g$ corresponds to a $4\times 4$ matrix $T_g$ where the indices $\alpha$ and $\beta$ run over four possible bitstrings $\{00, 01, 10, 11\}$ and $\left(T_g\right)_{\alpha \beta} = 1$ if $g(\beta) = \alpha$ and $0$ otherwise.
+Since we only consider reversible gates, $T_g$ is equivalent to the linear representation of the symmetry group $S_4$.
+The erasure error acting on a single bit can be described a $2 \times 2$ matrix

+$T_e$ maps any local input bit values, i.e., either `0' represented by $(1,0)^T$ or `1' by $(0,1)^T$, to `0' ($(1,0)^T$).
+As explained in the main text, this error is equivalent to (i) summing over two possible values of a bit, followed by (ii) inserting a fresh bit set to the constant `0'.
+The diagrammatic representation is shown in Fig.~\ref{fig:TN_gate_avg}.

+Second, we consider two copies of identical classical circuits and erasure errors represented in tensor network diagrams.
+By properly contracting two networks, we obtain a joint tensor network whose contraction evaluates the collision probability $Q$ for a particular instance of random circuit and erasure errors.
+The exact contraction of such tensor network amounts to simulating the dynamics of the classical circuits.

+Finally, we perform averaging over all possible choices of random permutations $g\in S_4$.
+This can be done without evaluating the full tensor network diagram for individual circuit realizations.
+In particular, we utilize the following identity \begin{widetext}